apache/iotdb/docs/UserGuide/Edge-Cloud-Collaboration/Sync-Tool.md

   - `message`: the status message of this pipe.
 When pipe runs normally, this column is NORMAL.
 When an exception occurs, messages may appear in  following two states.
     - WARN, this indicates that a data loss or other error has occurred, but the pipe will remain running.
-    - ERROR, this indicates that there is a problem at the receiver.
-System will try to stop this pipe.
+    - ERROR, This indicates a problem where the network connection works but the data cannot be transferred, for example, the IP of the sender is not in the whitelist of the receiver or the version of the sender is not compatible with that of the receiver.

 ```